 6. When you make mistakes, own them and apologize.

-If Silicon Valley had a bad boy icon, it would be Evan Spiegel, the founder of Snapchat.
+Suppose Silicon Valley had a bad boy icon, Evan Spiegel, the founder of Snapchat.
 While he’s earned quite a reputation from Snapchat’s success, he’s not without fault.

 In 2014 Valleywag leaked a series of emails from Spiegel’s college days.
 The NSFW conversations between him and his fraternity brothers included a slew of misogynistic jokes and anecdotes that circulated quickly, showing a side of him that most would consider sexist, racist, and homophobic.
 In response, Spiegel issued an apology expressing his remorse for the emails.

 While you can’t undo mistakes, apologizing and owning them publicly is always the most responsible course of action.

 Today, Airbnb is a common household name, but back in 2008, the startup struggled to get enough visibility to attract capital.
 Broke and in debt, Brian Chesky, Nathan Blecharczyk, and Joe Gebbia decided to launch Air Bed & Breakfast (again) during the Democratic National Convention in Denver — this time armed with a bootstrapped marketing strategy.

 The team transformed cereal boxes into Obama O’s and Cap’n McCains and sold them on the streets for $40 bucks a pop.
 Each one came with a limited-edition number and information about the company.
 Their bootstrapped marketing strategy netted them $30,000 to put toward the company.

 In its early stages, Dropbox was a cloud sharing service that people didn’t know they needed.
 So, to boost growth, founders Drew Houston and Arash Ferdowski created awareness by sharing the startup on sites like Digg and Reddit — these became huge sources of traffic and a way to grow interested in the company.